cdluminate/ProdL/VIU/smanual.md

 Current architecture: Each server is treated as an individual standalone GPU server.
 We have direct access to all these servers and the GPUs on them.
-This is not a computer cluster setup.
+This is not a slurm cluster setup.

+**Definition: a GPU server will be named "compute node", while a storage server will be named "storage node" in this document for convenience.**

 GPU Allocation policy: (1) In regular days: GPUs are open to everyone;
 (2) One month before paper submission deadline: 2 GPUs per person on